garronej/chan-dongle-extended/README.md

 # chan-dongle-extended
-An extension for chan_dongle: PIN codes, multipart SMS, contacts.
+An extension for chan_dongle: PIN codes, multipart SMS, contacts and auto configuration of the GSM dongle on connect.

 #Requirement